mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 We can see that it parses the messageLength correctly.
 We can also see that we don't have to parse all the fields for this to work.
 We can gradually expand the plugin as we go.

 The three other fields in the header are also int32s.
-We can add them just like the we did with the message length field.
+We can add them just like we did with the message length field.
 The final script for this part will therefore look like this:

 ```lua